fesmc/FesmData/RSL_GrIS/README.md

 # Relative Sea Level reconstructions in Greenland

-This repository contains the dataset `rsl_gris.nc`, which is a compilation (still under construction) of relative sea level (RSL) observations from 26 sites in Greenland.
+This repository contains the dataset `rsl_gris_preliminary.nc`, which is a compilation (still under construction) of relative sea level (RSL) observations from 26 sites in Greenland.

 ## Dataset Description